Clinical evidence for repurposing generics

-Many FDA-approved drugs developed for non-cancer indications have been studied for new uses in oncology.
+Many FDA-approved drugs have been studied for cancer uses beyond their original approval.
 When these drugs go off-patent, the supporting clinical evidence is often left fragmented and difficult to evaluate.

-Reboot Rx identifies repurposed generic drugs with clinical evidence for use in cancer, assesses where further study is warranted, and develops open, transparent resources to support clinical awareness and informed discussion.
-Our first resource covers 5-alpha reductase inhibitors in prostate cancer, with more disease areas in development.
+Reboot Rx identifies generic drugs with repurposing potential in cancer, assesses where further study may be warranted, and develops transparent resources to support clinical awareness and informed discussion.
+Our first resource covers 5-alpha reductase inhibitors in prostate cancer.

 Relevant for: Urologists and clinicians managing prostate cancer with active surveillance

-Finasteride and dutasteride have been evaluated in multiple clinical studies for their impact on disease progression and related outcomes in patients with prostate cancer on active surveillance.
+Finasteride and dutasteride have been evaluated in multiple clinical studies examining disease progression and related endpoints in patients with prostate cancer on active surveillance.
 This resource consolidates the evidence.

 What’s inside: